Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_shape_space_docker.md

 img2slml(dimensionality, dna, cellm, [], options)

 # img2slml results saved in a MATLAB data file if command run successfully.
-print("WBC_PCA.mat" in os.listdir())
+print("Model output saved successfully:", "WBC_PCA.mat" in os.listdir())
 ~~~

-The results of running the python code above will be a new file, `WBC_PCA.mat`, stored on the Jupyter notebook server.
+The results of running the python code above will be a new file called `WBC_PCA.mat` stored on the Jupyter notebook server.
 Download the file onto your own local computer, and store it in the folder `WBC_PCAPipeline/Step3_ModelGeneration`.

-Next, start MATLAB, and type in the following command to navigate to the appropriate folder (replace `PATH/TO/` with the actual path name):
+Next, start MATLAB, and type in the following command to set the path to `WBC_PCAPipeline/Step3_ModelGeneration` (replace `PATH/TO/` with the actual path preceding this folder):

 ~~~
-cd PATH/TO/WBC_PCAPipeline/Step3_ModelGeneration
+cd 'PATH/TO/WBC_PCAPipeline/Step3_ModelGeneration'
 ~~~

-Next, run the following lines of code to extract and save the principal components from your saved model:
+Next, run the following lines of code to extract and save the principal components from your model to a `.csv` file:

 ~~~
 load( [pwd filesep 'WBC_PCA.mat'] );